I decided to write a review about Rain Money because of my findings with other similar systems.

 If you manage to do that, you get paid based on people joining.
 It’s a difficult system to build, especially when you place ads online and they get taken down.

-Not only that, you’re not building a business, you’re just recruiting people.
+Not only that, but you’re also not building a business, you’re just recruiting people.
 The money stops when you stop recruiting.

 In the end, there are so many people you can recruit.